 Torres del Paine National Park, located at the extreme south of the Chilean Patagonia, is home to some of the most fantastic displays of nature in the Southern Hemisphere.
 Encompassing ragged mountains, glaciers, glacial lakes, rivers, valleys, and wildlife, the 227,298 hectares UNESCO World Heritage Site makes for an impressive destination, drawing people from every corner of the globe.

 While Los Torres, the three rock towers from which the park takes its name, is probably its most notable highlight, there are many hidden marvels that yet await to be discovered.
-An inviting getaway for timid nature lovers and daring outdoor enthusiasts alike, Torres del Paine National Park undoubtedly is a must visit when in Chile.
+An inviting getaway for timid nature lovers and daring outdoor enthusiasts alike, a trip to Torres del Paine National Park is a must when in Chile.

 The main draw of the park are its three famous treks — the W Circuit, the O Circuit, and the Q trek.
 If trekking doesn’t interest you or you are going through a time crunch, there are plenty more ways to experience the park.
 Try kayaking; paddling down the Rio Grey and Rio Serrano is an exhilarating way to experience Torres del Paine.
 Kayakers can view Glacier Grey, Serrano Glacier, Serrano Waterfall, Balmaceda Mountains, and challenge Las Carretas rapids.
 Horseback riding through the fjords and the Serrano River to view the Serrano Glacier is also available.
 Mountain biking the remote and unmarked trails to see lesser-travelled sections of the park will appeal to the adrenaline junkies out there.